practicusai/docs/docs/technical-tutorial/generative-ai/model-serving/gateway/model-gateway.md

 ### 2.2.
 Using an External LiteLLM YAML (`custom_conf`)

-If you have an existing `litellm_config.yaml` or prefer a pure YAML setup, you can use the `custom_conf` argument.
+If your model gateway inference engine is LiteLLM (default) and have an existing `litellm_config.yaml` or prefer a pure YAML setup, you can use the `custom_conf` argument.
 The Gateway will use this as a base configuration.

 You can provide it as a raw string or a file path.
 This can be combined with a Python-based `GatewayConfig` object; settings in the Python object will **override** any conflicting settings in the YAML.